πŸ“œ/skills/fuz-stack/references/tsdoc-comments

 1. Main description 2. @param (in source parameter order) 3. @returns 4. @mutates 5. @throws 6. @example 7. @deprecated 8. @see 9. @since 10. @default 11. @nodocs

-@mutates goes after @returns (or after @param if no return), logically adjacent to parameter and return documentation.
+@mutates goes after @returns (or after @param if no return).

 Inter-linking with mdz